fsadata/FoodFeedDataStandard/Data Standard.md

 **Optional:** No
 **Source:** Local Authority
 **Comments:** Shelf life provided by the manufacturer/producer/FBO, The acceptable values for this field are:
- - 'Use by'
+ - 'Use by' or 'UB'
- - 'Best Before'
+ - 'Best Before' or 'BB'
- - 'Best Before End'
+ - 'Best Before End' or 'BBE'
- - 'Not Provided'
+ - 'Not Provided' or 'NP'

 ### 14. Durability Date
 **Field Name:** `durability_date`